-Modern news outlets are peppered with stories of pilots who drink and fly... or try to, anyway.
+Modern news outlets are peppered with stories of pilots who drink and fly...or try to, anyway.
 But what are the consequences to a pilot when caught drinking and driving?
-For airline pilots, this question is a complicated one -- one which leads, more often than not, to the accused being fired by the airline.
+For airline pilots, this question is a complicated one, and one that leads, more often than not, to the accused being fired by the airline.
 But that doesn't necessarily mean s/he won't fly again.

 What Typically Happens After a DUI

 There are two pieces to the puzzle here.
 After a DUI, a pilot must answer to his or her company, as well as to the FAA.
 A pilot can be denied an aviation medical certificate for a DUI, which will prevent him or her from exercising the privileges of a pilot certificate.
 Beyond that, company policies are usually very strict surrounding alcohol use and felonies.

 An applicant may pass an aviation medical exam successfully with a previous DUI (driving under the influence) or DWI (driving while intoxicated) on his or her record, but not without being examined by the FAA.

 Pilots must report any history of arrests, convictions, or other administrative action to the FAA within 60 days of an occurrence while under license, and certainly these must be reported on medical exam applications as well.
 Additionally, details regarding a history of any kind of substance abuse, including alcohol, must be provided on the application.

 Many people think they can get away with not reporting alcohol violations, but failure to report a DUI or DWI can result in the revocation of current medical certificates and/or pilot certificates by the FAA.
 The FAA obtains driving records for medical applicants, and if they find out you weren't forthcoming on your medical application, they will likely deny or revoke it, along with any pilot certificates you may hold.

 A few things to take note of if you find yourself with a drunk driving offense.